GlitchLinux/clogger/README.md

 ALWAYS wrap MCP ssh-server commands with clogger

 **CRITICAL:**
-clogger is a transparent MCP auto-logging tool used to log all claude MCP SSH-actions on server
+clogger is a MCP auto-logging tool used to log MCP SSH-actions on server

 ```bash
 clogger "command"